wikitongues/language-database/schema.md

 The following concepts were developed during the hackathon hosted by the Recurse Center in New York, USA on April 9th, 2016.

 ##Index table
+The index table accounts for all languages in the world.

 |ID|Names|…|
 |---|:---:|---|
 |`ENG`|[English, Inglês, Anglais,…]|…|